 The Borghese Gallery is, in fact, one of the first buildings in the world to be built expressly for exhibition purposes, which, compared to other modern art galleries, denotes a certain antiquity.
 This, despite its remodeling in 1775 under the direction of the architect Antonio Asprucci, who relocated the museum's sculptures and antiquities under a single thematic criterion.

 At the end of the 18th century the building was converted into a public museum.
-Some time later, in 1808 and as a consequence of the impossibility of maintaining the legacy, the family was forced to sell several of the sculptures and antiques to the Emperor Napoleon Bonaparte, brother-in-law of Prince Camillo Borghese.
+Some time later, in 1808 and as a consequence of the impossibility to maintain the legacy, the family was forced to sell several of the sculptures and antiques to the Emperor Napoleon Bonaparte, brother-in-law of Prince Camillo Borghese.
 As a result, some of the jewels housed in the gallery are now in the Louvre in Paris, such as the remarkable statue of the 'Borghese Gladiator'.

 Ana's Traveller Tip